Tacit Knowledge in the 무예도보통지 (Muye Dobo Tongji)

 Figure 3

-The depiction of the Chinese- and Korean-style long spears, called Jang Chang (48).
+The manual’s depiction of the Chinese- and Korean-style long spears, called Jang Chang [12].

-The Long Spear is five to ten feet in length and made of yew tree, which bends but is still quite hard, and the spear is “thick enough to fill the hand and becomes gradually thinner as it nears the point of the spear head” [10].
-According to the picture, it has a double-bladed spear at the front, a guard at the front for deflecting other spears, and a small spike at the back (Figure 3).
-The taper, alongside the flexibility of the wood and the double-bladed spear, suggests that the front of the staff is often whipped and flexed to create further force caused by the spring motion of the spear returning to position).
-Additionally, the positioning and circular shape of the guard suggests a swirling motion towards the tip of the spear to deflect another spear or sword (Figure 3).
-Because the guard is also so high up, it suggests that the effective range of the spear is very long yet extremely weak at closer ranges, hence a smaller spike that may be switched around for further defense.
-The “Devil’s Ocean Searching Posture” of step 13 emphasizes the effective range of the staff with a push toward an enemy who is too close [11].
-Enemies therefore must be kept at the tip of the spear as much as possible, suggesting that spears were used in open spaces where there was plenty of room to retreat or advance.
+According to the manual, the Jang Chang (Long Spear) is five to ten feet in length and made of a yew tree, which bends but is still quite hard, and the spear is “thick enough to fill the hand and becomes gradually thinner as it nears the point of the spear head” [13].
+According to the picture, it has a double-bladed spear at the front, a guard quite close to the front for deflecting other weapons, and a small spike at the back (Figure 3).
+The taper, alongside the flexibility of the wood and the double-bladed spear, suggests that the front of the staff is often whipped and flexed.
+This accelerates the point of the spear by using the spring motion of the spear returning to position.
+This wobble means that the spear is likely used for slashing, and the wobble makes the spearhead’s trajectory more difficult to predict.
+Additionally, the positioning and circular shape of the guard suggests a swirling motion towards the tip of the spear to deflect another weapon (Figure 3).
+If a weapon gets past the guard, the spear wielder will have difficulty using the spear to deflect incoming attacks.
+Because the guard is so high up, it suggests that the effective range of the spear is very long yet extremely weak at closer ranges (Figure 3).
+The “Devil’s Ocean Searching Posture” of step 13 emphasizes the effective range of the staff, as the practitioner uses his arm to push an adversary who is too close [14].
+Comparing the Chinese and Korean Long Spear styles, the Korean Long Spear has a smaller spike at the end that may be switched around for further defense (Figure 3).
+Enemies therefore must be kept at the tip of the spear as much as possible for maximum effectiveness, suggesting that spears were used in open spaces where there was plenty of room to retreat or advance.
+The Chinese Long Spear has no guard or small spike (Figure 3).
+The changes between the two therefore suggests difference in the two countries’ martial arts systems, or perhaps the Korean style attempted to improve the application of the Long Spear.

-Directly interpreting each step required some creativity.
-Each step (except step 10) portrays the figure with the left hand and foot forward, despite any notes of odd-numbered steps.
-Because the Kwon Bup Bo does show changes in stance, this suggests that the steps in the Jang Chang Hoo Bo are dashes forward and backward, keeping the same foot forward [12].
-Because step 10 deviates, this suggests that the move requires some sort of spinning or swirling circular motion, as any progress forward or backward would simply require a dash.
+From this understanding of the Long Spear’s shape, we can begin to interpret each section of the method.
+Each section (except step 10) portrays the figure with the left hand and foot forward, despite any notes of odd-numbered steps forward or backward.
+Because the Kwon Bup Bo shows changes in stance, this suggests that the steps in the Jang Chang Hoo Bo are dashes forward and backward, keeping the same foot forward [15].
+This would make sense, as the Long Spear needs to be oriented forward.
+Switching the leading foot while keeping the spear tip forward can become uncomfortable as the arms twist across the hips, so dashes would be preferred.
+Moving the spear to accommodate the leading foot can also be inefficient, as energy and coordination is lost attempting to switch the spear to the other side of the body.
+The only step that deviates from this is step 10, which suggests that the move requires some sort of spinning or swirling circular motion, as any progress forward or backward would simply require a dash.
+From the shape of the Long Spear and the figures, we now have an idea of how to transition between postures.

-Each step then also provided a posture, as noted in Figure 2.
-Step 5 is the only step that mentions a direct attack, so other steps must be assumed to have strikes and defenses from the various postures [13].
-Factoring the minimal effective range of the staff, I assumed that most steps backward were defensive moves and all steps forward were offensive.
+Now each posture must be interpreted.
+More specifically, the posture’s deviations from efficient transitions must be interpreted, as these deviations allow for attacking and defending.
+Each step of the method has an associated posture, as noted in Figure 2.
+Step 5 is the only step that mentions a direct attack, so other steps must be assumed to have strikes and defenses from the various postures [16].
+Factoring in the minimal effective range of the Long Spear, I assumed that most steps backward were defensive moves and all steps forward were offensive, as a defensive move forward would bring the enemy closer than the effective range.
 Finally, I considered the names of the postures themselves.
-The “Posture in which a Blue Dragon Shakes his Tail” of step 2, for example, is a step backward but also denotes the strength of a dragon [14].
-Because this then launches into multiple steps forward and a thrust, I figured that this posture name suggested a collecting of energy before the attack, the blue dragon shaking its tail before the pounce.
-This is backed up by the following “Prone Tiger Posture” which suggests a tiger stalking its prey, perhaps swishing its tail [15].
-The dragon also suggests more of a winding slash instead of the simple pawing of a tiger, so I attempted to replicate that.
-Step 10 is “Blue Dragon Holding Up His Claw Posture” [16].
+The “Posture in which a Blue Dragon Shakes his Tail” of step 2, for example, is a step backward but also denotes the strength of a dragon [17].
+Because this then launches into multiple steps forward and a thrust, I figured that this posture name suggested a collecting of energy before the attack, the blue dragon shaking its tail before the strike.
+This is backed up by the following “Prone Tiger Posture” which suggests a tiger stalking its prey, perhaps swishing its tail [18].
+The dragon also suggests more of a winding slash instead of the simple pawing of a tiger, so I attempted to replicate that in step 10’s “Blue Dragon Holding Up His Claw Posture” [19].
 This step has the right foot forward, suggesting a swirling motion.
 Based on the posture name as well, this seems to suggest a twisting dragon, perhaps slashing forward with its claw.
+I continued this interpretation for all of the steps in the Long Staff method, accounting for the dashes, effective range of the Long Spear, the names of the postures, and how the preceding and following steps can help contextualize each move.

-In the end, I came up with the following video, Video 3:
+In the end, I came up with the following demonstration in Video 3:

 Video 3: This is my recreation of the Muye Dobo Tongji’s Jang Chang Hoo Bo, done in St. Louis MO in WashU Housing on April 20th, 2025.

-Video 3 shows my best attempt at recreating this form.
-Without a teaching video, it is very difficult to evaluate or critique my form.
+Video 3 shows my best attempt at recreating this form, executed after 15 practice runs (not including the time it took me to memorize the sequence of moves).
+For the Long Spear, I used a PVC pipe that is about 5 feet long, the smallest length of the recorded Long Spears in the manual as mentioned in previous paragraphs.
+Additionally, the PVC was not tapered and did not bend.
+I also performed this in an enclosed space, and I am unsure how the clothing of soldiers may have affected this practice.
+Looking at the method itself, it is very difficult to evaluate or critique my form without a teaching video.
 There is such a limited basis to know if the motions I am performing are the intended attacks and defenses.
 For example, I limit the swing of step 10 to avoid damaging the room, but this would not be known if I did not mention it.
 Additionally, this questions the validity of the Kwon Bup Bo Video 1.
-While it does follow the instructions of the form, there is so much room for interpretation this video is likely not accurate to how it was performed.
-If this video was made from generational lines of knowledge transfer and by actual practitioners of the form, then it may be the closest thing we get to an accurate martial arts recreation.
+While it does follow the instructions of the form, there is so much room for interpretation this video is likely not accurate to how it was performed during the Muye Dobo Tongji’s time.
+If Video 1 was made from generational lines of knowledge transfer and by actual practitioners of the form, then it may be the closest thing we get to an accurate martial arts recreation.
 However, I cannot find additional information about the creators of this video, so this is up to speculation.

 Discussion

 In short, the lack of contextualization surrounding each move hinders the overall understanding of each technique.
-What is a strike, a block, a grab?
-Without the interplay of another person or extensive detailing of what a move is used for, it is hard to know what to expect from such a move.
-Even if another person is used, they are likely not a Japanese or Chinese soldier of the time.
-There was very limited detailing in the book about preparing for specific attacks, simply the writing of postures.
+What move is a strike, a block, a grab?
+Without the interplay of another person or extensive detailing of what a move is used for, as shown by the demonstration, it is hard to know what to expect from each move.
+Even if another person is used, they are likely not a Japanese or Chinese soldier of the time and do not hold experience with those martial arts systems, so it is difficult to know how an adversary would react in battle.
+The manual’s lack of detail, details that are assumed to be known through military experience, truly hinders full understanding of these methods.

-There are likely two reasons for the vague contextualization of the manual.
+So, why is this manual so vague?
+There are likely two reasons for this.
 The first is that these manuals were likely used by Korean military officials at the time who held extensive knowledge of martial arts at the time, including the correct techniques for various postures.
 They could therefore very easily string together these postures and teach them correctly to their students.
+This military training would have the in-person demonstration and explanations, including sparring drills, that my interpretations have lacked.
+This is reinforced by our in-class reading by Jacob Eyferth titled ““Craft Knowledge at the Interface of Written and Oral Cultures” which states that descriptive texts in the artisanal world of China “needed to be explicated, emended, and enacted by a skilled person who had already absorbed their meaning” [22].
+These texts did not provide the information to recreate a piece of craft, rather they served as the guide for a skilled person to recreate an object.
+The vagueness of the manual suggests that martial arts held a similar culture surrounding descriptive texts.
 Secondly, these manuals were likely intentionally vague to prevent the Japanese and Chinese militaries from understanding Korean preparation.
-If an offensive unit invaded a training camp and discovered this book, a lack of contextual clues would prevent them from learning Korean military strategies.
+If an offensive unit invaded a training camp and discovered this book, a lack of contextual clues would prevent them from learning Korean military strategies, including how Korean soldiers fought but also how much Korean soldiers knew about the enemy’s military strategies.
+Keeping the knowledge contextual and in-person prevented these practices from being disseminated by other forces.

 Further Research